akaenner/picosplit/README.md

 ## Limitations

 The PicoSplit firmware is based on CircuitPython.
 Currently USB keyboards created with CircuitPython do not work in all situations.
 For example: On my Intel iMac (macOS 11.x), I can not enter the login password if the hard disk is encrypted and waking up that Mac from sleep by pressing a key on the PicoSplit does not work (see [discussion](https://github.com/adafruit/circuitpython/issues/1136#issuecomment-942177135)).
+You may encounter similar problems on Windows and Linux.

-On the other hand, I can use the PicoSplit with a M1 MacBook without problems.
+On the other hand, I can use the PicoSplit with a M1 MacBook without problems and it works with my iOS and Android devices.
 So it depends.
-There are fewer problems on Windows and Linux, and the keyboard works with my iOS and Android devices too.

 ## Circuit diagram